realsetvin/vkax/doc/testnet-participation.md

 If you do not have any hardware resources available or you want to run multiple nodes, there is a [**list of services which offer free trials or an always free option**](https://linktr.ee/setvin) for each individual.

 > [!NOTE]
-> By learning how to use the VKAX test net, you will prepare yourself to do things like mine solo or run a masternode by yourself on the main net.
+> By learning how to use the VKAX Test Net, you will prepare yourself to do things like mine solo or run a masternode on the Main Net .

 <br/>